Economy of the State of Hidalgo: Food industry

 Pachuca-Tizayuca Valley, where the Tizayuca Dairy Basin is located.

-In terms of processing agricultural and livestock products, there are 3518 establishments dedicated to this area, the municipalities with the highest number are Pachuca, Ixmiquilpan, Actopan, and Tula, which together represent 29.8% of the total.
+In terms of processing agricultural and livestock products, there are 3,518 establishments dedicated to it.
+The municipalities with the highest amount are Pachuca, Ixmiquilpan, Actopan, and Tula, which together represent 29.8% of the total.

-The products that make up the food industry sector in the state are: coffee, malt, honey, jams, sauces, carbonated beverages and carbonated water, products for breadification and food additives, sausages, fryings and milk and their derivatives such as: cheese, heavy cream, yogurt and ice cream among others.
+The products that make up the food industry sector in the state are coffee, malt, honey, jams, sauces, carbonated beverages and carbonated water, products for bread production and food additives, sausages, fryings and milk and their derivatives such as: cheese, heavy cream, yogurt and ice cream among others.

-There are 90 producers working there, generating 2300 direct jobs and 7500 indirect jobs, and a combined production of 500,000 liters of milk.
-In the 1990s, the ranchers created their own production and marketing company under the name of Leche Real de Tizayuca, but in 2009 it went bankrupt.
+The Tizayuca Dairy Basin, created in 1976, has the Tizayuca Agroindustrial Complex (Caitsa) and occupies 120 hectares of land, in which 126 stables and 25,000 cows are located.
+90 producers are working there, generating 2300 direct jobs and 7500 indirect jobs, and a combined production of 500,000 liters of milk.
+In the 1990s, the ranchers created their own production and marketing company under the name of Leche Real de Tizayuca, but in 2009, it went bankrupt.
 In 1976, the dairy basin produced 2.8 million liters per week, in 2008 its production was around 1.4 million per week, and in 2010 the production is around 500,000 liters per week.
 In 2012, the 70 active stables sold their product to firms such as: Santa Clara, Alpura, and Liconsa.

-The Santa Clara Productos Lácteos company was founded in Pachuca in 1924 with just a small herd of 17 Creole cows and in 2012 it is classified among the top 5 Mexican dairy groups, manufacturer of milk, yogurt, cream, ice cream, cheese and coffee.
-It processes more than 200,000 liters of milk per day, of which 75% is used for milk and the remaining 25 % is used for the production of ice cream, yogurt and cheese.
-In Tizayuca there is a plant of the company Fritos Totis.
+The Santa Clara Productos Lácteos company was founded in Pachuca in 1924 with just a small herd of 17 Creole cows, and in 2012 it was classified among the top 5 Mexican dairy groups, manufacturer of milk, yogurt, cream, ice cream, cheese and coffee.
+It processes more than 200,000 liters of milk per day, of which 75% is used for milk and the remaining 25% is used for the production of ice cream, yogurt and cheese.
+In Tizayuca, there is a plant of the company Fritos Totis.